 Overall, the feedback from everyone was that the evening was a great success - much more a party than a formal event.
 They all had a great time, finished off by breakfast together the next morning in a private dining facility before everyone headed home for a much needed rest.
 Huge thanks was given to the team at the Holt Hotel for organising such a successful event.

-The 2022 Healeysport Speed Championship Sprint and Hill Climb regulations and entry form are available now by clicking on the Speed Championship menu and selecting Regulations from the drop-down list.
+The 2024 Healeysport Speed Championship Sprint and Hill Climb regulations and entry form are available now by clicking on the Speed Championship menu and selecting Regulations from the drop-down list.
 If you are thinking of taking part or if you have any questions, please contact Paul Baker our Championship Organiser on firstname.lastname@example.org

-The 2022 challenge is being agreed at the moment and will likely be a 17 round championship with two Healey classes sponsored by Bill Rawles Classic Cars (BRCC) and a Sprite, plus our new Libre classes sponsored by Peter May Engineering Ltd. In addition to the class awards, Cape International sponsor the award for the overall Sprint and Hill Climb champion.
+The 2024 challenge will be a 15 round championship with two Healey classes sponsored by Bill Rawles Classic Cars (BRCC) and a Sprite, plus our new Libre classes sponsored by Peter May Engineering Ltd. In addition to the class awards, Cape International sponsor the award for the overall Sprint and Hill Climb champion.

 Each venue provides a different set of challenges to test the Healey driver's skill and abilities to the full.
 This series is open to any Healey or MG Midget driver with some or no motor sport experience and a car that can be road standard, modified or part of our new Libre class; over half the races will have target times set for each driver, to take into account the different abilities of the driver and their cars, so everyone has an opportunity to win a race.
 Although highly competitive, there is also a strong sense of camaraderie amongst the thirty or so drivers who regularly compete and the social aspect of this sport is very important to everyone.